-Minimization of the total bandwidth required for video multicast is intended to avoid the extremely high load on the network and leave resources to other users.
-In this subsection, we compare our algorithm to see how many sessions can be simultaneously set up.
+Minimization of the total bandwidth required for video multicasting is intended to avoid the extremely high load on the network and leave resources to other users.
+In this subsection, we compare our algorithm to see how many sessions can be simultaneously set up and provided for users.